codefellows-seattle-301d28/00-ES6/mitchell-massie/README.md

 10. Now find all concatenations in the code and convert them into template literal notation.
 DONE
 11. Reload the browser to ensure that the code works as expected.
 DONE
 12. **Save the code, and do a Git "add" and "commit".** DONE
-13. Answer the following questions:
+13. Answer the following questions: DONE

 ---